markus-bauer/ranger/thumbnails.md

 ```

 Thumbnails are created with the script `ranger/data/thumbnails.sh` (similar to scope.sh).
 It uses convert, so imagemagick has to be installed.
+For audio and videos it uses ffmpeg and ffmpegthumbnailer (like scope.sh).
 At the moment the path to the script is hard coded.

 The thumbnails are saved in the default ranger cachedir (generally this is `~/.cache/ranger/thumbnails`).